-1 misconduct is based up on a chronic condition and whether there is sufficient evidence 2 connecting the chronic condition to the misconduct.
-3 (h)(2)(E 4) Diversion determinations should specifically set forthmust include compliance 4 conditions to address the misconduct and athe time period-for completion.
-5 (h)(2)(F 5) If the lawyer completes the conditions of the Diversion, the formal 6 complaint misconduct action will be is dismissed with prejudice.
-7 (h)(2)(G 6) If the lawyer does not complete the conditions of the Diversion within the 8 required time-period, the lawyer shall will be subject to a suspension of six months and a 9 day.
+1 misconduct is based upon a chronic condition and whether there is sufficient evidence 2 connecting the chronic condition to the misconduct.
+3 (h)(2)(E4) Diversion determinations should specifically set forthmust include compliance 4 conditions to address the misconduct and athe time period for completion.
+5 (h)(2)(F 5) If the lawyer completes the conditions of the Diversion, the formal 6 complaintmisconduct action will beis dismissed with prejudice.
+7 (h)(2)(G 6) If the lawyer does not complete the conditions of the Diversion within the 8 required time period, the lawyer shall will be subject to a suspension of six months and a 9 day.
 10 (hi) Resignation with discipline pending.
-Resignation with discipline pending is a form of 11 public discipline which-that allows a respondent to resign from the practice of law while either 12 an informal or formal complaint is pending against the respondent.
+Resignation with discipline pending is a form of 11 public discipline which that allows a respondent to resign from the practice of law while either 12 an informal or formal complaint is pending against the respondent.
 Resignation with discipline 13 pending may be imposed as set forth in Rule 14-521.
 14 (ij) Other sanctions and remedies.
 Other sanctions and remedies which may be imposed 15 include: 16 (ij)(1) restitution; 17 (ij)(2) assessment of costs; 18 (ij)(3) limitation upon practice; 19 (ij)(4) appointment of a receiver; 20 (ij)(5) a requirement that the lawyer take the Bar Examination or professional 21 responsibility examination; and 22 (ij)(6) a requirement that the lawyer attend continuing education courses.
-23 (jk) Reciprocal discipline.
-Reciprocal discipline is the imposition of is imposing a disciplinary 24 sanction on a lawyer who has been disciplined in another court, another jurisdiction, or a 25 regulatory body having disciplinary jurisdiction.
-26
+23 (jk) Reciprocal discipline .
+Reciprocal discipline is the imposition of is imposing a disciplinary 23 24 (jk) Reciprocal discipline .
+Reciprocal discipline is the imposition of is imposing a disciplinary sanction on a lawyer who has been disciplined in another court, another jurisdiction, or a

-1 Rule 14-604.
-Factors to be considered in imposing sanctions.

-- 2 The following factors should be considered in imposing a sanction after a finding of lawyer - 3 misconduct: - 4 (a) the duty violated; - 5 (b) the lawyer's mental state; - 6 (c) the potential or actual injury caused by the lawyer's misconduct; and - 7 (d) the existence of aggravating or mitigating factors.
+- Rule 14-604.
+Factors to be considered in imposing sanctions. - 2 The following factors should be considered in imposing a sanction after a finding of lawyer - 3 misconduct: - 4 (a) the duty violated; - 5 (b) the lawyer's mental state; - 6 (c) the potential or actual injury caused by the lawyer's misconduct; and - 7 (d) the existence of aggravating or mitigating factors.